mjoerussell/onenightonearth/README.md

 - Zig - See [Zig on GitHub](https://github.com/ziglang/zig) for more instructions.
 - Node - See https://nodejs.org/en/download/

-**On First Run Only:**

-1. Run `cd web && npm install`
-2. Run `cd prepare-data && zig build run -Drelease-fast -- ../zig-server/star_data.bin ../zig-server/const_data.bin ../zig-server/const_meta.json`.
-This will create all of the data files that the server needs in order to run.

-**Each Run:**

-1. In one terminal, run `cd zig-server && zig build run`.
-2. Run `cd night-math && zig build -Drelease-fast`.
-This will create the WASM module as well as the module TS interfaces.
-3. In another terminal, run `cd web && npm start`.
+Run `zig build` to build the project, `zig build run` to build the project and start the server.

 Now you're ready!
-Like before, visit `localhost:8080` to view the site.
+Visit `localhost:8080` to view the site.